-USFWS serves as the Federal authorizing agency for STSSN response (16 U.S.C.
-1531-1544; 50 CFR pt.
-17).
-Additionally, USFWS is the lead agency for sea turtle rehabilitation and coordinates closely with the OPR STSSN Coordination Team for transport and release of live stranded sea turtles.
+USFWS serves as the Federal authorizing agency for STSSN response and is the lead agency for sea turtle rehabilitation.
+USFWS coordinates closely with STSSN Regional and State Coordinators for transport and release of live stranded sea turtles.
 USFWS responsibilities:

-- Coordinate with NMFS on issues of joint jurisdiction and interagency coordination. - Provide and ensure compliance with Standard Conditions (including transport, rehabilitation, and release conditions) for the Care and Maintenance of Captive Sea Turtles for permitted rehabilitation facilities. - Assist, where needed, in response to mass/unusual stranding events. - Engage in regular communication with STSSN State Coordinators, State Liaisons and OPR STSSN Coordination Team on permitting and rehabilitation topics. - Coordinate with the NMFS, STSSN State Stranding Coordinators and State Liaisons on the location and timing of turtle release, as needed. - Coordinate and ensure compliance related to the possession, handling, and disposition of sea turtle samples transferred for research, education, or tribal purposes. - Permit the import and repatriation of some sea turtles that strand outside of the U.S. and coordinate with NMFS and State Coordinators on appropriate release locations.
+• Coordinate with NMFS on issues of joint jurisdiction and interagency coordination.

+- Provide and ensure compliance with Standard Conditions (including transport, rehabilitation, and release conditions) for the Care and Maintenance of Captive Sea Turtles for permitted rehabilitation facilities. - Assist in response to mass/unusual stranding events, as needed. - Engage in regular communication with STSSN State Coordinators, State Liaisons and OPR STSSN Coordination Team on permitting and rehabilitation topics. - Coordinate with the OPR STSSN Coordination Team, GARFO Regional Coordinator, STSSN State Coordinators, and State Liaisons on the location and timing of turtle release, as needed. - Coordinate and ensure compliance related to the possession, handling, and disposition of sea turtle samples transferred for research, education, or tribal purposes. - Permit the import and repatriation of some sea turtles that strand outside of the U.S. and coordinate with the OPR STSSN Coordination Team, GARFO Regional Coordinator, and State Coordinators as appropriate, on release locations.